Flutter-gg-1/Project-7/README.md

 - **flutter_rating_bar**:A simple yet fully customizable ratingbar for flutter which also include a rating bar indicator, supporting any fraction of rating.

-- **cached_network_image**:Flutter library to load and cache network images.
+- **cached_network_assets/readme/image**:Flutter library to load and cache network assets/readme/images.
 Can also be used with placeholder and error widgets.

 - **qr_flutter**:QR.Flutter is a Flutter library for simple and fast QR code rendering via a Widget or custom painter.